Plymouth School District Report Card

 o Fairview: Building Club

-o Horizon: Cross Country Ski Club, Garden Club, Knitting Club, Number Ninjas
+o Horizon: Chess Club, Cross Country Ski Club, Garden Club, Knitting Club, Number Ninjas

 o Parkview: Girls Run Club, LEGO League Jr.